-- a log of the case repertoire encountered during the training period.
-For each stage at least the specified minimum number of reported cases must be provided to demonstrate the practical experience in dermatopathology.
-The candidate is expected to detail the scope and number of specimens reported and this must include evidence of adverse incidents and examples of 'best' practice.
-(See Appendix A for details of the specimen types to be included in the log) - evidence of regular case review with the supervising pathologist(s) that should demonstrate critical evaluation of the reporting of dermatopathology specimens by the biomedical scientist.
+• a log of the case repertoire encountered during the training period.
+For each stage at least the specified minimum number of reported cases must be provided in order to demonstrate the practical experience of the candidate.
+The candidate is expected to demonstrate experience in gastrointestinal tract pathology, detailing the scope and number of specimens reported.
+This should include evidence of adverse incidents and examples of 'best' practice.
+(See Appendix A for details of the specimen types to be included in the log)

+- evidence of regular case review with the supervising pathologist(s) that should demonstrate critical evaluation of the reporting of gastrointestinal tract pathology specimens by the biomedical scientist.
 The case review will also show evidence of knowledge and understanding of the patient's diagnosis and the possible impact on their subsequent treatment and outcome.
-This should form part of the evidence for continuing audit of the biomedical scientist in training.

-- formal observation of the practical skills and assessment of the applied knowledge of the biomedical scientist must include: - on-going assessments carried out by the consultant pathologist supervisor and suitably qualified other individuals during the training period evidenced through the provision of the following workplace-based assessments forms: - Case-Based Discussion (CBD), - Direct Observation of Practical Skills (DOPS) - Evaluation of Clinical Events (ECE)
+This should form part of the evidence for continuing audit of the biomedical scientist in training. - formal observation of the practical skills and assessment of the applied knowledge of the biomedical scientist must include: - on-going assessments carried out by the consultant pathologist supervisor during training period evidenced through the provision of the following workplace-based assessments forms: - Case-Based Discussion (CBD), - Direct Observation of Practical Skills (DOPS) - Evaluation of Clinical Events (ECE)